apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

     The password provided via these means is actually an API token.
 This token is generated via your NGC account, and is **required** for use of the service.
-For additional details regarding authentication with NGC, and much more, please consult their `Getting Started <https://docs.nvidia.com/ngc/ngc-getting-started-guide/index.html>`_ documentation.
+For additional details regarding authentication with NGC, and much more, please consult the NGC `Getting Started <https://docs.nvidia.com/ngc/ngc-getting-started-guide/index.html>`_ documentation.

 Alternatively, for purely interactive use, ``--docker-login`` is recommended: